mrsimoes/hlnsync/docs/README.md

 - Minimum support for case-insensitive, case-preserving file systems like vfat: if a target file name differs from source match in case only, target is not updated.

 ### Possible Improvements

-- Delete empty directories on the target which match empty directories on the source.

 - Take advantage of multiple CPUs to hash multiple files in parallel.